akshatd/akshatd.github.io/_posts/2016-11-22-how-to-beat-a-word-game-with-python.md

 category: Code
 tags: [ 'Python', 'word-puzzle', 'set' ]
 ---

-## Python is amazeballs

-So one fine day i encounter one of these word-game-riddle-thingies that im normally not very good at.
-It was on a whatsapp group chat, so while everyone normally flexes their brain muslces, i slip into a silent corner.
+So one fine day I encounter one of these word-game-riddle-thingies that im normally not very good at.
+It was on a whatsapp group chat, so while everyone normally flexes their brain muslces, I slip into a silent corner.
 This time round though, it was different.
 I decided to participate.
 What was different?
-This time i had Python!
+This time I had Python!

 So well the puzzle goes something like this:
 Given a set of jumbled letters, find all possible combinations of antonym-like word pairs from it.

-#### example:
+#### example
-* iount = in + out (the words need not be in order)
+iount = in + out (the words need not be in order)

-* other inputs:
+other inputs:
 - golyrbi
 - gondylou
 - wpnuOd
 - naawmnom
 - titlghfer
 - egmooc
 - ydignhat
 - yyiannnurs
 - mmweetrrinus
 - ciiavelglyt

 This was pretty straightforward, and i knew i needed a the english dictionary to start with.
 There were a lot of different sources i could go with, here are a few examples to start with:
 <pre><code>[http://www-personal.umich.edu/~jlawler/wordlist]